Terry Corbell, The Biz Coach

-For a successful turnaround of financially troubled businesses, there are usually two obstacles to overcome.
-They include the ego of the business owner or CEO, and poor advice by the lawyers.
+For a successful turnaround of financially troubled businesses, entrepreneurs often overlook two obstacles — the ego of the business owner or CEO, and poor advice by the lawyers.

 1. Evaluate the company’s prospects and reasons for the demise – starting with the company’s culture and human capital, processes and products